kzioudas/CodePilotUnitTest/README.md

 - **Test Case Generation:**
     - `Class`: Generates test cases for a given class.
-    - `Method`: Generates test cases for a given method.
+    - `Method`: Generates test cases for a given methodRepresentation.
     - `Project`: Generates test cases for a collection of classes representing a project.
     - `TestCaseGeneratorFactory`: Provides factory methods to obtain appropriate `TestCaseGenerator` instances based on input.